The Weird Circle

 The Last Day of a Condemned Man

-Andre Germaine, a soldier returns home from war, where he finds his wife and child refuse to recognise him believing him to have been killed.
+Andre Germaine, a soldier returns home from war.
+Attempting to reconnect with his family, he finds his wife and child refuse to recognise him, and believed him to have been killed during battle.
 He discovers that he has been condemned by the state, and that the events are the result of a curse placed upon his father which is to pass down the generations of his family, after his father loved a woman who was promised to another man.

 Lying in bed, Esther hears a voice offering her a warning that sounds like her missing brother Tom, telling her that her husband Charles must not go to the House of Waverley.
 If he does, it will bring death and sorrow, though the pair head out to look for Tom in any case.
 Discovering Tom has been murdered, the pair receive another warning from the ghost, and decide to head home.
 However a rain storm lands them at the door of the House of Waverley.